| |

 Items from Redbubble.

-If there’s a particular picture on Rachel’s Ruminations that you’d like to see in the Redbubble shop, let me know and I can add it to the shop very easily.
+If there’s a particular picture on Rachel’s Ruminations that you’d like to see in the Redbubble shop, let me know.
+I can add it to the shop very easily.

 Please suggest any other special and unique travel gifts that you think should be included in this list!